Set sail with MSC World America

 • Wine or Champagne: On embarkation day, each guest of drinking age may bring one (1) sealed 750 ml bottle of wine or champagne.
 Boxed wine and other containers are prohibited.

 • Alcohol: Guests cannot bring beer or hard liquor onboard for consumption or other use.
-However, there is an exception for up to one 750 ml bottle of wine per guest on embarkation day.
+However, up to one 750 ml bottle of wine per guest on embarkation day is allowed.

 • Other Beverages: Royal Caribbean doesn't explicitly mention restrictions on non-alcoholic beverages.
 However, it's advisable to check the latest policies, as they may be subject to change.

-Please note that these policies may vary, and checking with Royal Caribbean directly for the most up-to-date information is recommended.
+Please note that these policies may vary, and it is recommended that you check with Royal Caribbean directly for the most up-to-date information.

 Royal Caribbean offers two main dining options: Traditional Dining and My Time Dining.